mikej340/tivmuseum/README.md

 - when fullscreen (eg when scroll down in chrome) 1x zoom everything fits perfectly in the viewport!
 - some lady on Saturday also uses ledger to input something on computer
   - ask Carrie
-- gift aid price
-- gift aid missed, somehow ensure not missed.
-Don’t have 0/N by default?
-Instead blank?
-And require selection
-- Disable submit on click until response
-- If children only, must be 13+
-- If members (and optional children, and first visit), don’t need any other info
-- Letters/numbers against reason and how heard about (as whilst moving to app, some will still use spreadsheet; someone will have to enter into app at end of day, or something)
-  - Add Local Resident
-  - Double check, because also put “tivvy bumper trial” not “tivvy bumper/rail enthusiast”

-- Add worksheet showing totals per day
-- Test key incorrect, wrong fields
-- Link (from menu?) to spreadsheet
-- Pippa can share login with Shirley/Carrie/anyone she trusts to make changes
-- Also link to GitHub/documentation?
-- UK times, not UTC
-- Cancel link when entering post code (next to label, on tablet only, as it’s not clear/easy to dismiss keyboard)

 Pete/James
 -
 - minus smaller than plus (try different font)